-However, the possibility of paying a fine at a place of incrimination will be given only to someone who does not have a criminal record from the past, nor has he undergone a companion offense such as disturbing a policeman, insulting a civil servant, evading evidence,
+However, the possibility of paying a fine at a place of incrimination will be given only to someone who does not have a criminal record from the past, nor has he undergone a companion offense such as disturbing a policeman, insulting a public servant, evading evidence,

 Also from the third time, a file will be registered with the police and the offense will be reported to the welfare authorities.
 For the fourth time and thereafter, a regular criminal enforcement proceeding will take place, in which the consumer may face actual prison sentences.